Scrolling down on this page you will find the following articles and background information:

 New website launched

-6th March – the www.nupateer.com website was launched and on the same day Keith Howell stepped down from his role as a Board member with a Scottish non departmental public body, to enable him to speak out freely.
-The website carried a series of Adverts and a video under the theme of ‘Think Again’, in particular highlighting the way the SNP Government has set out to mislead the people of Scotland.
+6th March 2014 – the nupateer.com website was launched and on the same day Keith Howell stepped down from his role as a Board member with a Scottish non departmental public body, to enable him to speak out freely.
+The website carried a series of Adverts and a video under the theme of ‘Think Again’, in particular highlighting the way the SNP Government had set out to mislead the people of Scotland.

 Evidence submitted to Select Committee inquiry